JatinBansal09/Business_Intelligence_Projects/README.md

 # Churn_BI_Model Analytics_Project09
-It consists of projects of Business Intelligence analytics field.
+It consists of a project of Business Intelligence analytics field.